This information is intended for use by health professionals

 Clarithromycin should be used with caution when administered concurrently with medications that induce the cytochrome CYP3A4 enzyme (see section 4.5).

-Oral hypoglycemic agents/Insulin: The concomitant use of clarithromycin and oral hypoglycemic agents (such as sulphonylureas) and/or insulin can result in significant hypoglycemia.
-Careful monitoring of glucose is recommended (see section 4.5).
+Oral hypoglycemic agents/Insulin: The concomitant use of clarithromycin and oral hypoglycemic agents (such as sulphonylurias) and/or insulin can result in significant hypoglycemia.
+Careful monitoring of blood glucose is recommended (see section 4.5).

 Use of any antimicrobial therapy, such as clarithromycin, to treat H. pylori infection may select for drug-resistant organisms.

 Long-term use may, as with other antibiotics, result in colonization with increased numbers of non-susceptible bacteria and fungi.
-If superinfection occurs, appropriate therapy should be instituted.
+If superinfections occur, appropriate therapy should be instituted.

 Attention should also be paid to the possibility of cross resistance between clarithromycin and other macrolide drugs, as well as lincomycin and clindamycin.

 Patients who are hypersensitive to lincomycin or clindamycin may also be hypersensitive to clarithromycin.
 Therefore, caution is required when prescribing clarithromycin for such patients.

 When renal function is poor, dosage of clarithromycin should be suitably reduced depending on the degree of the impairment (see section 4.2).
 In elderly patients, the possibility of renal impairment should be considered.
 Caution is advised with severe renal insufficiency.

 Clarithromycin is an inhibitor of CYP3A4, and concomitant use with other medicinal products that are metabolised to a large extent by this enzyme should be restricted to situations where it is clearly indicated (see section 4.5).